jruales/Reading-List/2018/README.md

 ### Non-Fiction -- Instructive
 * [100% done on June 25th] Understanding Michael Porter by Joan Magretta {Recommended by Scott Guthrie in Early 2018}
+* [100% done on ??? ??th] Drive: The Surprising Truch About What Motivates Us by Daniel Pink {Recommended by J.C. in early 2018}
 * [60% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}
-* [29% done] Drive: The Surprising Truch About What Motivates Us by Daniel Pink {Recommended by J.C. in early 2018}
 * Rocket Surgery Made Easy by Steve Krug {Probably advertised within "Don't Make Me Think"}
 * Moonwalking with Einstein by Joshua Foer {Mentioned in passing by M.C. in late 2015}
 * Mindset: The New Psychology of Success by Carol Dweck {Advocated by Khan Academy and recommended on Gates Notes blog}